bbeldycki/Fortran-codes/readme.md

 File main.f95 is the core of the code.
-In this file we may set a few grids of parameters (the code will compute many trajectories depend on the grids size) or set parameters for a single trajectory.
+In this file we may set a few grids of parameters (the code will compute many trajectories depending on the grids size) or set parameters for a single trajectory.
 In near future I will create a python file to navigate all options and the whole code will be used only to calculate a single trajectory.